 2 The amount of distributions DPF may make is uncertain, is not guaranteed, may be modified at the program’s discretion, and is subject to board approval.
 DPF may pay distributions from sources other than cash flow from operations including, without limitation, the sale of assets, borrowings or offering proceeds (including the return of principal amounts invested).
-The use of these sources for distributions would decrease the amount of cash DPF has available for new investments, repayment of debt, share redemptions and other corporate purposes, and could potentially reduce your overall return and dilute the value of your investment in shares of DPF common stock.
+The use of these sources for distributions would decrease the amount of cash DPF has available for new investments, repayment of debt, share redemptions and other corporate purposes, and could reduce your overall return and dilute the value of your investment in shares of DPF common stock.
 Our distributions for the quarter ending March 31, 2019 were 41.8% funded from cash flows from operations and 58.2% was funded from borrowings.
 Our distributions for the years ended December 31, 2018, 2017 and 2016, on an annualized basis, were fully funded from our operations.
 When looking at individual quarters within those periods, in some cases our distributions were not fully funded from our operations for such quarters.
 In such cases, the shortfall was funded from borrowings, and ultimately made up with excess cash from operations from other quarters during the same period.
 Cash flow from operations does not include a reduction to cash flow resulting from on-going capital expenditures as GAAP defines those cash outflows as part of investment activities.
 Nonetheless, capital expenditures are inherently a significant and material part of the on-going business of DPF.
 Furthermore, cash flow from operations, after deducting capital expenditures, may not be sufficient to fund 100% of DPF’s distribution.
 For example, cash flow from operations, after deducting capital expenditures, for each of the years ended December 31, 2017 and 2016, would not have been sufficient to fund DPF’s entire distribution amounts.
 Furthermore, due to two recent large lease expirations, DPF may incur higher capital expenditures over the next two years, continuing to make funding distributions through cash flows from operations, after deducting capital expenditures, unlikely over that period of time.